 What is a graduate training scheme?

 Graduate schemes can take many different formats, depending on the employer, but usually allow graduates to experience many different aspects of both the role and the organisation through a variety of placements.

-Graduate schemes typically last for 2 years (although can vary between 1 year and up to 3 years).
-They offer a new graduate the chance to 'dip their toe in the water' before committing themselves.
+Graduate schemes typically last for two years (although they can vary between one year and up to three years).
+They offer a new graduate the chance to ‘dip their toe in the water’ before committing themselves.

 When do I need to apply?